Where Social Work

 - The program features experiential learning with an emphasis on critical thinking and real-world application

-- Earn your degree part time in 3.5 years
+- Earn your degree part time in three years

 - Our Career Center offers immediate and long-term professional support